ayan-riaz/Notepad-App-flutter/README.md

 # Notepad-App-flutter
-this app can save your notes with title and and body and also can remove
+this app can save your notes with title and and body and also can remove notes